Education: University of Washington, Bastyr University

 All Theraguns at a glance at our office, and in-hand.

-In addition to HSA/FSA eligible Theraguns, we also tested other popular massage guns available on fsastore.com and hsastore.com.
-We also gave some devices from zarifausa.com a spin to find out whether they were worth the money.
-We also sought to find out if they have any unique features we haven’t seen before.
+In addition to the HSA/FSA-eligible Theragun, we tested other popular massage guns available on FSAstore.com and HSAstore.
+We also gave some devices from zarifausa.com a spin to determine whether they were worth the money and had unique features.

 Here’s what we gathered:

-Devices from these stores aren’t cheap.
+Massage guns from these stores aren’t cheap.
 If you hope to get an under $100 massage gun here, you will be disappointed.
-The cheapest gun here seems to go for about $200.
+The cheapest device here seems to be about $160 for a mini massage gun.

-Many of these devices are FDA-approved Therapeutic Class I and II medical devices3.
-This is probably part of the reason they are so expensive (certification costs and whatnot).
+Many of these muscle massagers are FDA-approved Therapeutic Class I and II medical devices3.
+This is probably part of why they are so expensive (certification costs and whatnot).

-All in all, those alternatives aren’t necessary cheaper than Theraguns.
+All in all, those alternatives aren’t necessarily cheaper than Theraguns.

-The good news, however, is that these massage guns have the unique features we like.
-So, take a look at the ones we thought are worth recommending…
+The good news, however, is that these massage guns have unique features that we like.
+So, please take a look at the ones we thought are worth recommending…

 Aura Revive – Heated Option

-This fsa massage gun caught our eye, not because it’s special (it’s actually pretty basic), but because it has some pretty neat features other than the core massage function.
+This FSA massage gun caught our eye, not because it’s unique (it’s actually pretty basic) but because it has some pretty neat features beyond the core massage function.

 Even though it’s slightly over the top price-wise, it’s for a good reason.
-Also, it’s FSA/HSA eligible.
+Also, it’s eligible for an HSA FSA massage gun.

-The interesting function that we liked about this gun when we tested it is its heated massage mode.
+When we tested this massage gun, the interesting function that we liked was its heated massage mode.
 It also has other dynamic modes.

-We know that heated massage guns take the experience of using percussion massagers a notch higher.
-The heat helps to soothe the muscles and provide a relaxing feeling.
+We know that heated massage guns elevate the experience of using percussion massagers.
+The heat helps soothe the muscles and provides a relaxing feeling.
 You also get benefits such as peaceful sleep and reduced symptoms from conditions like rheumatoid arthritis.

-In our heated massage guns review, we looked at one of the top guns, Urikar Pro 2, which provides a soothing, relaxing feeling.
+In our heated massage gun review, we examined other great alternatives that provide a soothing, relaxing feeling.

-For the Aura Revive device, the therapy goes a notch higher.
+The therapy goes a notch higher for the Aura Revive (an FSA massage gun).
 They claim to have patented the infrared technology – we couldn’t verify if it is infrared, but we tested the heating function extensively, and it works alright.

 How does the heating work?
-You’ll have to first mount the heated attachment (it’s the one with a shiny top), and the heated mode will be available – you will see an icon indicating this (see photos below).
-There are 7 other attachments that work the normal way.
+You’ll first have to mount the heated attachment (it’s the one with a shiny top), and the heated mode will be available.
+You will see an icon indicating this (see photos below).
+7 other attachments work the usual way.

 Even so, the attachments work in 3 different speed modes:

-Standard or constant mode – Here, you can change the speeds of which there are 5 settings.
+Standard or constant mode – Here, you can change the speeds, for which there are 5 settings.

 Ascending mode – Here, the percussions (not pressure as they describe it) increase from slow to high setting in short intervals.